top of page

 Wildlife Wonderland

-I have been native gardening for over 20 years and I am continually amazed at how quickly pollinators and other animals move in to even the smallest of garden spaces.
+Over the years, I have been continually amazed at just how quickly pollinators and other wildlife have moved in to even the smallest of garden spaces in my yard, here in the middle of suburbia.

-Here are a few examples of the wildlife I have documented in my small ¼ acre lot.
+Here are a few examples of the wildlife I have seen in my small space...

 Bumble Bees